-Cash and accrual are two methods of reporting income and expenses.
+Cash, accrual, and cash only are three methods of reporting income and expenses.
 The same report can paint a different picture depending on the method you pick.

-- Your report will count income and expenses when you receive the payment or pay the bill.
+- Your report will count your income/sales only when you have received the payment.

-When you use the accrual method in reports:
+When you use the accrual (also known as "invoice basis") method in reports:

 - Your report will count income and expenses as soon as you send an invoice or record a bill.